Current Construction Conditions

 First Division Museum

 One of Cantigny's crown jewels, the First Division Museum is receiving its first major update since the current museum opened in 1992.
-Watch for a new gallery dedicated to the "Big Red One's" 1st Infantry Division's centennial.
+The new gallery dedicated to the "Big Red One's" 1st Infantry Division's centennial opened on Saturday, August 26.

 Project New Leaf involves Cantigny's iconic landmark, too.
 Changes inside Robert R. McCormick's former residence so far include new exhibits and self-guided tour options.
 Longer term, we envision the mansion becoming much more than a museum.
 Ideas under review include spaces for meetings and receptions and creating opportunities for civic engagement.
 Structural work on the historic home will continue, such as the newly renovated staircase on the north portico.